Virtual Air Traffic Simulation Network: Cross the Pond

 Cross the Pond is a biannual event during which pilots complete transatlantic flights across "The Pond" between Europe and Northern America.
 The event alternates between westbound and eastbound every 6 months.
 Certain airports are selected a few months prior for which pilots can book slots to fly for, and VATSIM air traffic controllers provide full service for each of these airports throughout the event.
 The event is meticulously planned and coordinated by all major VATSIM staff members, to make sure that pilots enjoy their service.
 During the Autumn 2024 event, VATSIM surpassed its record of most unique connections to the network with 3,208, also making it the biggest online flight simulation network to date.
 The record was once again broken during the subsequent Spring 2025 event, with 3238 unique connections to the network.

-VATSIM-Organized Events
+VATSIM-Organised Events

-VATSIM organizes several recurring events that provide immersive and challenging experiences for pilots and air traffic controllers.
+VATSIM organises several recurring events that provide immersive and challenging experiences for pilots and air traffic controllers.

-First Wings is held once a month and is designed primarily for newer pilots and controllers, offering them the opportunity to gain experience in a structured and supportive environment.
-It typically focuses on smaller airports and less congested airspace, allowing participants to practice standard procedures and develop confidence in online operations.

-Elite Wings also occurs monthly and targets more experienced participants, emphasizing advanced flight operations and complex air traffic control scenarios.
-The event often involves high-traffic airspace, multiple airports, and realistic operational challenges, giving skilled users the opportunity to test their abilities under demanding conditions.
+VATSIM First Wings is held once a month.
+To allow everyone to participate, regardless of their timezone, the location of the event rotates every month, passing through all corners of the World.
+The event is intended for new users to gain confidence and experience.

+Similarly to First Wings, VATSIM Elite Wings is an event scheduled on a regular basis which features more complex scenarios for experienced users.

-The 24 Hours of VATSIM is a large-scale global event held twice a year, on the first weekends of May and October.
-During the event, air traffic control coverage is provided across multiple routes for a full 24-hour period.
-It attracts a significant number of pilots and controllers, creating an intense, realistic simulation of worldwide aviation operations and fostering collaboration among VATSIM regions and divisions.
+The 24 Hours of VATSIM is a large-scale global event held twice a year which features 24 hours of uninterrupted ATC coverage across several flight legs.

-VATSIM and FlightSimExpo

-VATSIM and VATUSA Booth at FSExpo 2025.

-VATSIM regularly participates in FlightSimExpo, an annual convention for flight simulation enthusiasts, developers, and hardware manufacturers.
-At the event, VATSIM promotes its network to both pilots and air traffic controllers, providing demonstrations of online operations, training opportunities, and insights into air traffic control procedures.
-The organization also uses the platform to engage with the broader flight simulation community, recruit new members, and highlight upcoming initiatives, such as global events or technological upgrades to the network.